 - Ensure transparency and provide clear and consistent information at all times.

-- Take the debtors circumstances into account before determining what action to take.
+- Take time to understand the debtors situation, before taking action to deal with them.

-If Chandlers Bailiffs Debt Collectors are failing to abide by the guidelines, you have a case for reporting them to the OFT, and they have the power to remove their license.
+If Chandlers Bailiffs Debt Collectors are not adhered to the guidelines, you may have a case for reporting them to the OFT, and they may be able to remove their license, if necessary.